yffenim/effy/index.md

 I come from the humanities where the ethics -- not ego --of what you create informs your decision to do so.
 An avid reader and over-thinker, I believe in leveraging the current ease and accessibility for developing software towards **projects that address the existential risks of our time: the consolidation of authoritarian power and climate change.**

-So what I'm saying is that I have a proven track record of multi-domain project success. ;)
+So in corporate-speak: I have a proven track record of multi-domain project success. ;)

 # `cd ./Photos`